-A Guide to United States Coast Guard (USCG) Merchant Mariner Credential Process for New Aspirants and Professional Mariners
+A Guide to United States Coast Guard (USCG) Merchant Mariner Credential (Z Card) Process for New Aspirants and Professional Mariners

 Established in 1790 by the U.S. Congress, the United States Coast Guard (USCG) is one of the five armed forces of the United States.
 USCG is the only military organization operating under the Department of Homeland Security.
 USCG’s mission includes regulation and enforcement of maritime law in rivers, in the ports, littoral regions and on the high seas and, is tasked with the duty to preserve nation's maritime interests around the world.
 Also USCG is a unique instrument of maritime safety, security and environmental stewardship.